ChristopherDaigle/RAG_Explainer/README.md

 - Use the experimentation section to explore

 ### Outside Class
-- Review the notebook's markdown explanations
+- Review the notebook's Markdown explanations
 - Check the troubleshooting section
 - Consult the documentation links provided